 Single Women and Same Sex Couples

 We find that many women today want to explore their options for having a baby on their own, and we have created a service which caters specifically for them.
-This service is run by our fertility nurse manager Terri Morgan-Collins.

 “What women want is a clear plan of action, advice, help and support to make the right decisions for them, in a non medicalised setting.”
 Terri Morgan-Collins